Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 Researcher Tracy Dierks reported, “The yoga intervention was designed to improve balance, not gait; we did not focus on improving gait at all.
 Yet we saw major improvements in most clinical gait measurements.”

 Researchers found benefits outside of their original purpose.
-This speaks volumes for the power of yoga for stroke patients.
+This speaks volumes about the power of yoga for stroke patients.

 Want 25 pages of stroke recovery exercises in a PDF?
 Click here to download our free Stroke Rehab Exercise ebook now (link opens a pop up for uninterrupted reading)